 This lesson is actually fine.
 Most girls want to be a ballerina, for example, but most girls cannot actually become a professional ballerina.
 Most girls get breasts, or do not want to study dance with the focus required to become a professional, or get eating disorders that make their bones brittle and unable to actually perform, etc.

-The thing is… Monsters University is not the only children’s film made around this time that deals with needing to understanding yourself and come to terms with not being able to achieve your heart’s deepest desire.
+The thing is… Monsters University is not the only children’s film made around this time that deals with needing to understand yourself and come to terms with not being able to achieve your heart’s deepest desire.
 In fact, it’s not even the first film that came out around that time with this thesis.
 Disney came out with another movie in 2012 about a rough guy just doing his job, and hated for it, and hating being hated for it, who befriended a cheeky rascal in a land made out of dessert.
 Who found out that his job was necessary, and he should keep doing it, but having friends made it bearable.
 That’s right, folks, a mere year-ish before, Disney released Wreck-It Ralph.
 Or what about another movie released in 2012 – Disney’s Brave?
 It is about more than accepting your position, but although Merida decides to make her role as royalty her own, she does have to come to terms with the fact that she is royalty, and that birthed her into certain responsibilities.
 In fact, failing to come to terms with this in the beginning of the movie nearly causes her to lose her mother forever because the witch she sought help from seems to only know a single spell (and how to carve, I guess).
 Then, there’s the 2013 Disney release Frozen, in which one of the main characters, Elsa, has to learn how to be honest with herself and others, and not merely isolate herself like an odd, sexy hermit, because she has responsibilities as a sister and a queen that she cannot, and does not want to, shirk.
 2012 and 2013 feel like the years someone at Disney decided to explain to children that you can’t always do anything you want, but you can figure out a way to be okay with your employment, whether it’s glamorous like Elsa and Merida, or blue-collar like Ralph and Mike.
 I’m not necessarily against it, it just feels a little weird that instead of saying, “Keep making good decisions” or “You can be anything you want, if you only believe/work hard enough,” Disney was like, “Life’s not perfect, but you can settle and be cool with that.”

 What do you guys think – am I reading too much into what I interpret as a slew of similarly themed movies?
 Is Monsters University actually terrible?
 Or am I a smart, savvy chick who has a point?
 Would love to hear your thoughts in the comments below!